 What is the PE and sports premium?

 Although the Olympics may be a distant memory, the legacy of London 2012 continues.
 To help fund Olympians of the future all primary schools received additional PE funding initially for three academic years (2013/14, 2014/15 and 2015/16).
 Each school received £8000 plus an £5 per additional pupil per year to be spent on improving sport and PE provision for all pupils.
-For the academic year 2015-16, Medstead has received £8,886.00.
-It has recently been announced that funding will continue into 2016/17.
+For the academic year 2016/17, Medstead has received £8,886.00.

 Below is a joint statement from the Department for Education and the Department for Culture, Media & Sport about the PE and sports premium:

 “We are spending over £450 million on improving physical education (PE) and sport in primary schools over the 3 academic years 2013 to 2014, 2014 to 2015and 2015 to 2016 and 2016 to 2017.
 We will allocate this extra funding directly to primary headteachers.”

 “Schools can choose how they use the funding, for example to: